 - Health

-How do I plan to get there?
-Well, I am going to use the resources at my disposal.
+I’m going to use the resources at my disposal.
 I already have subscriptions to Pluralsight and Safari Books Online.
 I try to carve out an hour each day to work on a video or read a chapter of a book.
-I use Feedly to follow various blogs and feeds.
-Then there are a few podcasts I follow and listen to.
-PASS Virtual Chapters and SQLSaturdays help to round it all out.
+I use Feedly to follow various blogs and feeds, plus a few podcasts, PASS Virtual Chapters, and SQLSaturdays to round it all out.

 Improving

-It’s great to learn the basics, but to get better you have to work on more complex problems to push your comfort level.
-I can spin up a couple of VMs here and there to test with.
-Containers are easy to get going, which should help me to learn to manage a number of them.
-Ultimately I am hoping to get to a point where I can work with Azure by the end of the year.
+It’s great to learn the basics, but to get better you have to work on more complex problems.
+I can spin up a couple of VMs to test with, and containers should help me learn to manage a number of them quickly.
+Ultimately I’m hoping to reach a point where I can work comfortably with Azure by the end of the year.

-You might have noticed in my list of skills I want to work on to improve for the upcoming year, I listed health in there as well.
-It wasn’t an accident, and it was very much intentional.
+You might have noticed health on my list.
+It wasn’t an accident.
 Why?
-Well, it’s obviously a goal and it’s that time of year right?
-It’s more than that for me at this stage of my life, it’s become a necessity.
-I’ve spent so much time over the last 15 years of my life focused on my career and getting better at my job, that I have let my physical health slide.
-Oh sure, I get out occasionally to ride my dirt bike, or hike…but it isn’t enough.
+It’s more than a resolution — at this stage of my life it’s become a necessity.
+I’ve spent the last 15 years focused on my career, and I’ve let my physical health slide.
+Getting out to ride a dirt bike or hike occasionally isn’t enough.
 Going to the gym here and there isn’t enough.
-Having an overview of nutrition isn’t enough.
 I need to learn more.
-No, I’m not sick but I can be better.
+No, I’m not sick, but I can be better.

-To be a better data professional, I need to undo the years of sitting in front of the computer.
-I need to move more, eat better, and get better sleep. and find a way to occasionally unplug from work to experience fun.
-Maybe that isn’t for everyone, but for me, it’s become a need.
-So I’m going to focus as much energy on my health as I do my job this year.
+To be a better data professional, I need to undo the years of sitting in front of a computer.
+I need to move more, eat better, get better sleep, and find a way to occasionally unplug and actually enjoy life.
+So I’m going to focus as much energy on my health as I do on my job this year.